 Fortunately, more and more great art schools have online programs.
 Sometimes, these programs focus only on arts education, commercial art, or graphic design.
 But an increasing amount has a full palate of degree offerings, letting people worldwide study painting, illustration, and more.

-This list ranks the ten best online art programs in the country.
+This article lists 10 of the best online art programs in the country.
 Each of the schools below has excellent resources, teachers, and support staff, making it easy for you to find the right school and begin your profitable art career.

 Consistently ranked as one of the most affordable colleges in the U.S., Lindwood University is the ideal school for those who want to develop their artistic skills without losing a lot of time and money.
 An art degree at Lindwood takes on average 2 – 4 years and costs only $475 per credit hour.

 Even better, students who already have credits from another institution can easily transfer them to Lindwood.
 The school partners with community colleges across the country, letting students earn their degrees without wasting prior knowledge and experience.

 Over the 120 hours of the program, students take 48 hours in foundational subjects, such as drawing, design, and the history of western art.
 Students also twelve elective courses, choosing specialties including painting, Photoshop certification, printmaking, and more.

 Academy of Art University (San Francisco, CA)

 Since 1929, the Academy of Art University at San Francisco has been training artists in a variety of fields, including special effects legend Rick Baker and fashion designer Kara Laricks.
 But artists who want to follow in the footsteps of these greats do not need to go to San Francisco.
 AAU has a full slate of degrees available through its online program.